 Finally, the addition of in-app ordering and payment options has increased the in-store convenience experienced by users, addressing modern buyers' demand for efficient service.

 With high levels of personalisation supporting its marketing segmentation, Starbucks' mobile app facilitates customer loyalty and differentiation among competitors.
-The success of the app is evidence of this, boasting nearly 17m users as of April 2019.
+The success of the app is evidence of this, boasting 23.4m users in the US alone.

 Starbucks' brand-centric marketing approach is executed across various communication channels, predominantly online.
 Campaigns are consistent in their content type and deployment, always working to maintain the coffee company's premium status, conveying its ethical sourcing principles, promoting its beverages, and influencing loyalty among existing customers.

 This focus on maintaining its superior image – while boosting customer experience and satisfaction – has undoubtedly contributed to the steady increase of Starbucks' brand value, which was calculated at around $32.4bn globally in 2018.

 Despite selling coffee-related merchandise in all store locations, the company's revenue-by-product-type indicates that its core product leads the way, with global 2019 revenues for beverages totalling around $15.9bn.
 This is something not lost on the company, reflected in the content focus of its primary marketing campaigns.